 1. Sign up for Medicare Easy Pay, a free service that automatically deducts your premium payments from your savings or checking account each month.

-2. Mail your Medicare premium payments to:
+2. Pay by check or money order.
+Mail your Medicare premium payments to:

 P.O.
 Box 790355